Don Bacon: Infrastructure

+Israel

+Bacon supports an "ironclad partnership" with Israel and endorsed the recognition of Jerusalem as the capital of Israel.
+Bacon voted to provide Israel with support following the 2023 Hamas attack on Israel.

-2020 presidential election
+2020 and 2024 presidential elections

 In a December 2020 Washington Post survey of the 249 Republican members of Congress, Bacon was one of 37 who acknowledged Joe Biden as the legitimate President-elect.

 Bacon did not join congressional Republicans who sided with the Trump campaign's attempts to overturn the 2020 United States presidential election.
 He voted to certify both Arizona's and Pennsylvania's votes in the 2021 United States Electoral College vote count.

-On May 19, 2021, Bacon was one of 35 Republicans who joined Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.
+On May 19, 2021, Bacon was one of 35 Republicans who joined Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the January 6 United States Capitol attack.
 Before the vote, he was one of only a few Republican lawmakers who openly expressed their support for the commission.

-Postal Service

-Bacon was one of 26 Republicans to vote with the Democratic caucus for a $25 billion relief bill for the U.S. Postal Service at the height of the COVID-19 pandemic.
+On September 13, 2024, Bacon and Representative Josh Gottheimer released a bipartisan letter spearheaded by centrist House representatives in which they pledged to respect the results of the 2024 presidential election.
+Five other Republicans signed the letter alongside Bacon.

+On September 18, 2024, the entire Nebraska delegation, including Bacon, signed a letter to Governor Pillen supporting changing Nebraska's presidential election system to a winner-takes-all method, effectively eliminating the allocation of electoral votes by congressional district.